akto-api-security/tests-library/remediation/INPUT_VALIDATION_BY_REPLACING_PARAM_WITH_JSON_OBJECT.md

 ```

 In the example above, we have a JSON object that must have a `name` and `age` property, if the parameters do not meet the requirements an error response is returned.

-### Step 3: Further Protection
-Never trust user input entirelly, always expect the worst case scenario.
-Some other good practices includes:

-   - Protect your application against XSS attacks by encoding output data.
-   - Use parameterized queries or prepared statements to avoid SQL Injection.
-   - Regular audit and update of the libraries used in the project.
-   - Limit the rate of requests to your API to prevent brute-force attacks.

-Remember that security is a process, not a state.
-Every change in your application can introduce a new vulnerability.
-Constant monitoring, updating, and revisiting your security procedures is the only way to keep your application secure.

-Please refer to specific security guidelines for your language, frameworks and libraries.
-Each of them can have their own practices to follow to further secure your code.